4ktHassan/WHSTechNotes/journal.md

 # November 18, 2024
 precision agriculture with sensors and drones allows farmers to optimize water usage and harvest yields, while online grocery delivery platforms enable convenient access to a
 # December 16, 2024
-What i am looking foward to do this break is be around my family more and spend alot of time with my grandparents
+yes i am looking fowarard to this break